Xylight0/Xylight0/README.md

 ## Hi there, I'm Nico(las)

-# 22-year-old student from Germany, passionate about coding and always excited to dive into new challenges.
+# 22-year-old student from Germany, I love coding and always excited to dive into new challenges.